Beiylay History, Family Crest & Coats of Arms

 Another 49 words (4 lines of text) are included under the topic Early Beiylay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Beiylay family to the New World and Oceana
+Migration of the Beiylay family

 Thousands of Scots left their home country to travel to Ireland or Australia, or to cross the Atlantic for the North American colonies.
 The difficult crossing was an enormous hurdle, but those who survived found freedom and opportunity in ample measure.
 Some Scots even fought for their freedom in the American War of Independence.
 This century, their ancestors have become aware of the illustrious history of the Scots in North America and at home through Clan societies and other organizations.
 Passenger and immigration lists show many early and influential immigrants bearing the name Beiylay: Jo, his wife Ann, and daughter Ann Barbara Bellie all settled in Georgia in 1737; John Bellie settled in Philadelphia, Pennsylvania in 1754; James Beely settled in Virginia in 1635.